ac2ofx/ac2ofx/README.md

 * Then import the OFX file into your financial management program.

 You can download and eval the tool to see if it fits your need.
-In eval mode, ac2ofx is fully functinal but limits the number of transactions in the OFX file (5 transations).
+In eval mode, ac2ofx is fully functional but limits the number of transactions in the OFX file (5 transations).
 You can obtain a key to remove this limit.
 The cost is $12.99.
 Send email to ac2ofx@gmail.com

 ## Prerequisite